Pikix

 a SD card

-You need one to install Pikix on and to store your footages.
+You need it to install Pikix on and to store your footages.
 A 1 Gig card should provide enough storage.

 an AC adaptator